 Halloween is truly a magical time of year; a time when grown adults are allowed to completely disregard the social norms that dictate our day-to-day lives and are encouraged to let loose.
 With our Ultimate How-To Guide for Trick or Treating, you too can successfully join the hordes of candy scroungers, so use these tips wisely, go forth, and collect as many delicious treats as you can!
 Happy Halloween everyone!

 Have any tips of your own?
 Holler at us – we’d love to know what you think!

-SPINX is a web design agency based in Glendale, CA. We specialize in online strategy, custom web solutions, and mobile app development for companies throughout the US.
-If you need help with your content marketing strategy or need a kickass infographic like this one, please feel free to reach out to us.
+SPINX is a web design agency based in Los Angeles, CA. We specialize in online strategy, custom web solutions, and mobile app development for companies throughout the US.
+If you need help with your content marketing strategy, or your website redesign, or need an awesome infographic like this one, please feel free to reach out to us.